Feeding Your Cat and Kitten

 Are breed specific foods the best foods?
 (Check out your "Breed Specific Food" and you will see they are "loaded" with corn and corn products!)

-We, Vasili's, have been called and asked to be in Royal Canin's commercials and in photo shoots for their bags of food.
+We here at Vasili's have been called by promoters for Royan Canin to be in Royal Canin's commercials and in photo shoots for their bags of food.
 We have kindly refused due to the fact we find that their food to be sub-standard and would not feed it to our cats or kittens.

 Don't judge a food by it being a 'Breed Specific' brand cat food, some breed specific food brands, Royal Canin is an excellent example; is not always the best food.
 Learn to read the ingredients label!
 Here are a couple of good examples: